 The most things that make the Solar System unusual are what it doesn’t have, and we’re talking about common types of planets.
 Firstly, if you look at the sizes of the planets in the Solar System, you’ll notice a large gap between Earth and Neptune, and we discover a lot of super-Earths and sub-Neptunes, which are the planets in between!
 In fact, they account for at least 30.8% of all exoplanets found, which are one of the most common sizes for an exoplanet!

 Furthermore, there aren’t any planets orbiting within the orbit of Mercury.
 A lot of planetary systems have planets orbiting very close to their stars.
-That includes hot Jupiters, which are gas giants that orbit its star once in only a few days.
+The orbital periods for those planets can be as short as a few days!
 Moreover, the planets in the Solar System are relatively separate from each other.
-In fact, the outermost of the 8 planets orbiting Kepler-90 is only about 1 astronomical units from the Sun, meaning that it’s much more compact than the Solar System.
+In fact, the outermost of the 8 planets orbiting Kepler-90 is only about 1 astronomical unit from the Sun, meaning that it’s much more compact than the Solar System.

 The Grand Tack Hypothesis